AIdjis/Clustering/README.md

 * [X] Davies-Bouldin Score
 ---
 ### Dependencies
+---
 - python >=3.9

-### run the project
-To run this project first install the dependencies by running the following command:
+- To run this project first install the dependencies by running the following command:

 ```console
 $ pip install -r requirements.txt